rfhb/ctrdata/README.md

 facilitate using their detailed results for research and meta-analyses.
 `ctrdata` is a package for the [R](https://www.r-project.org/) system, but other systems and tools can use the databases created with this package.
-This README was reviewed on 2025-07-20 for version 1.23.0.9000.
+This README was reviewed on 2025-07-24 for version 1.23.0.9000.

 ## Main features

-- Protocol- and results-related trial information is easily downloaded:
-  Users define a query in a register’s web interface, then copy the URL and enter it into `ctrdata` which retrieves in one go all trials found.
+- Trial information is easily found and downloaded: Users generate queries with `ctrdata` for all registers or define a query in a register’s web interface, then copy the URL and enter it into `ctrdata` which retrieves in one go all protocol- and results-related trials data.
 A [script](#2-script-to-automatically-copy-users-query-from-web-browser) can automate copying the query URL from all registers.
 Personal annotations can be made when downloading trials.
 Also, [trial